EM KNOWS BEST

 C8 CheetahStands.
 Auto-collapsing light stands.
 I have a ton of these and they're great.

 Think Tank Airport Navigator.
 Top-loading rolling camera bag; incredibly underrated, indispensable to me on a wedding day.
-Love it so much I just bought a second one for my assistant to use.
+Love it so much I bought a second one for my assistant to use.

 ƒ64 Light Stand Bag.
 Bought mine circa 2013 and it looks brand.freakin.new.
 Works great with the C8 CheetahStands; might be a bit short for taller stands.